MCFpy/mcf/docs/source/getting_started.rst

     ate_se_array = results_dict.get('ate_se')
     print("\nStandard Error of ATE:\n", ate_se_array)

-The estimated :math:`\textrm{IATE's}`, together with the predicted potential outcomes, are stored as columns of a Pandas DataFrame which you can access from the :py:meth:`results` tuple:
+The estimated :math:`\textrm{IATE's}`, together with the predicted potential outcomes, are stored as columns of a Pandas DataFrame which you can access from the ``results`` tuple:

 .. code-block:: python